vvvm23/vvvm23.github.io/content/posts/2023-05-16-jax-post/index.md

-Although it is possible to implement everything in JAX alone – including manually implementing the optimiser and model – this isn't really an approach I really enjoy.
+Although it is possible to implement everything in JAX alone – including manually implementing the optimiser and model – this isn't really an approach I enjoy.
 During the sprint, we made heavy use of libraries built on top of JAX such as Flax and Optax.
 It is definitely valuable to try doing everything yourself, but if you just want to get started it is similarly worth just leaning into higher-level frameworks, and I feel plenty of existing tutorials already cover working from scratch.

-Saying that, in this specific blog I will only be covering JAX itself – leaving creating a fully fledged training loop with higher-level libraries to later entries.
+Saying that, in this specific blog I will only be covering JAX itself – leaving creating a fully-fledged training loop with higher-level libraries to later entries.
 I initially tried covering everything in one unit but the length got far too much to handle.
 Even this post covering only JAX is very long.
-This post is somewhere between a deep dive into JAX and an introduction to the framework.
+This post is somewhere between a deep dive and an introduction to JAX.
 I've skipped over parts of the framework whilst also drilling deep into concepts I feel are important to understand.